abernal30/mypweb/book/AFP/06-Credit-analysis.md

 colnames(test_step)[1]<-"Default"
 ```

-For example, if we run again the LDA model with those variables:
+For example, if we run the LDA model with those variables again:

 ```r
 gbmFit1 <- train(Default ~ ., data = train_step,